faantam/pulse-docker/README.md

 > Do not expose the Grafana port to the Internet.
 You can use [SSH tunneling](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/)
 > to reach Grafana securely over the Internet.

+## Create keys

+For mainnet, best practice is to create keys using a Linux Live USB and the official [staking-deposit-cli](https://gitlab.com/pulsechaincom/staking-deposit-cli).
+Here is a [YouTube walkthrough](https://www.youtube.com/watch?v=oDELXYNSS5w) for this process.
+Make sure to safeguard your mnemonic and only ever keep it offline!
+In steel and in a safe is best.

+### If you want to create keys with Pulse Docker

+If you are going to use the deposit-cli that is bundled with Pulse Docker, please make sure to edit `.env` and that the `COMPOSE_FILE` line contains `:deposit-cli.yml`.
+You can edit with `nano .env`.

+Make sure you're in the project directory, `cd ~/pulse-docker` by default.

+When creating keys, you can specify a PulseChain address that withdrawals will be paid to.
+If you have a hardware wallet that withdrawals should go to, this is a good option.
+> Make sure the PulseChain address is correct, you cannot change it after you deposit.
+You can also remove that parameter, in which  case withdrawals would be done with the mnemonic seed, not against a fixed address

+**Do not** set your withdrawal address to an exchange wallet.
+The funds will not be credited, and you will battle support for them.

+This command will create the keys to deposit ETH against:

+`./ethd cmd run --rm deposit-cli-new --execution_address YOURHARDWAREWALLETADDRESS --uid $(id -u)`
+> Specifying the uid is optional.
+If this is not done, the generated files will be owned by the user with uid `1000`

+Choose the number of validators you wish to create.
+> A validator is synonymous to one 32 million Pulse stake.
+Multiple validators can be imported to a single validator client.

+The created files will be in the directory `.eth/validator_keys` in this project.
+> staking-deposit-cli shows you a different directory, that's because it has a view from inside the container.

+This is also where you'd place your own keystore files if you already have some for import.

 ## License

 [Apache License v2](https://github.com/eth-educators/eth-docker/blob/main/LICENSE)